Esfandiarshiran/Django-Digital-Contract/README.md

 -As you see, the app has been designed in modular with MVT architecture, which means it’s capable of usage in other Django web applications.
 For example, you can use just the contract or account app in your Django web applications.
 You can also take advantage of its scalability and quickly develop it.
 It is worth noticing that Forget password, Change password, Log in with users' email, and also simple Django Recaptcha were embedded in the account app.<br />

 Users can make a new contract, write their contract, and hit the confirm button.
 At this stage, the user will be authenticated by the JWT method and will just need to grant consent.
 There is no need to register on Docusign or have an account.
 In other words, the user must give consent to the developer for authentication.
 However, users have to log in to your website.<br />
 The second step is about the second signer's data.
-The user fills out the other signatory party's data, like name, email, and date for sending the contract.
+The user fills out the other signatory party's data, like name, email, and date for sending the contract.<br />

 Now it is time for the user signature.
 The user, after signing, comes back to your app and sees a success page, and their contract will immediately be sent to another signatory email.<br />